VeteransBenefits-UNO-Team/USVBN/README.md

 Release Notes: Better documentation, FAQ page is functioning properly, basic functionality for filled out and saving forms, and better documentation.

 ![Visualization of the codebase](./diagram.svg)

+V5 - Code Milestone 5
+This final milestone mainly consisted of polishing UI features and fixing issues we had with certain features.
+This mainly included the PDF download page and adding to the resources and knowledge base.
+We also worked on setting up the configuration for deployment on the Odin VM if we were to ever want to deploy the application in the future to a domain.